Full participation by employee reps in policy making

-Wilfred Brown worried about employee participation.
+Wilfred Brown worried about these issues of employee participation.
 Elliott Jaques would turn his back on this after Brown died, leaving employee participation in policy-making to the goodwill of the manager.
 It was an innocence about power that has led critics to see his later Requisite Organization formulation as having “fascist” tones because it emphasized the authority and power of the hierarchy while ignoring any interest that workers as a whole would have in changes to policy within the firm.

 The key difference is that policy changes are about values.
 Value changes fall outside of the realm of “managerial decisions”, and fall more within the issues of the society at large and the multiple stakeholders represented within the firm.
 Remember that corporations exist not because they have to but because society gives them existence.
 This is explicit in much of the original legal reasoning and continues today.